cryptopunksnotdead/punks.journal/smarter-csv.md

 #=> [{"CATEGORY "=>"Red", " FIRST  NAME"=>"John", " AGE "=>"35"}]
 ```

 Congrats!
-Now you have to strip those spaces yourself 😛 🎉
+Now you have to strip those spaces yourself.